 Take note...

 If you’re planning a simple kitchen renovation, you may only need a rip out and dry fit, so your timeline will be shorter than 4 weeks.
-Bigger or more complex kitchen renovations such as those that require building work or new flooring, may push your schedule beyond 4 weeks.
+For the shortest timeframe, you could simply replace the kitchen doors, our friends at The Kitchen Makeover Company can complete this in just 1 week.
+However, bigger or more complex kitchen renovations such as those that require building work or new flooring, may push your schedule beyond 4 weeks.
 We can figure out what your timeline will looks like in the planning phase.

 Kitchen Renovation Planning & Design